Pre-Purchase Consultation

 2

-How much do you need the extra floor?
+How much do you really need that the extra floor?

 3